code-423n4/2024-11-chainlink/README.md

 ### Billing

-- Billing is not perfectly exact, as it doesn't have to be.
-  - Token and gas prices do not happen as regularly as normal Chainlink data feeds.
+- Token and gas price updates do not happen as regularly as normal Chainlink data feeds.
-  - A lot of billing logic is fuzzy, and we tend to slightly overcharge, e.g. we assume all bytes in the data payload are non-zero.
+- Much of the billing logic is based on estimates and includes a modest buffer, e.g. all bytes in the data payload are assumed to be non-zero.
-  - This fuzzy billing with a slight overcharge means we don't have to be perfect down to the single wei like some exchange contracts would have to be.
+- This estimated billing means the billing function doesn’t have to be perfect down to the single wei.
 - This means findings about insignificant effects on the fee charged, e.g. rounding errors, might not be marked valid.
 - Billing is meant to cover the commit and execution cost of a single, not-batched message.
-  - If multiple messages are batched into a single merkle root and/or execution transaction the protocol will make some profit.
+  - If multiple messages are batched into a single merkle root and/or execution transaction the protocol will be overpaid.
-  - v1.6 has focussed on making batching more likely by only having a single offRamp per chain, enabling multi-source batching.
+  - v1.6 has focused on making batching more likely by only having a single offRamp per chain, enabling multi-source batching.

 #### Token issuer is malicious